ubiqsecurity/ubiq-api/v0/README.md

                                   all the necessary information (other than
                                   the key) to decrypt the key.
         - `encryption_session` (String):
-                                  A string that identifies this specifc
+                                  A string that identifies this specific
                                   encryption request.
         - `key_fingerprint` (String):
                                   A string that identifies the encrypted